Mary Hannigan's (completely random) leader from A to Z for the 2019 sport year - The Media Times

 “Nuno Espírito Santo. , , sounds like a hymn I had to learn for my confirmation.
 “Brian Kerr, who was brought back to his youth in the name of the wolf manager.

-The U-23 national team of Irish women celebrates winning a team medal at the European Cross Country Championship in Lisbon, Portugal.
+The Irish women’s U-23 national team celebrates winning a team medal at the European Cross Country Championship in Lisbon, Portugal.
 Photo: Morgan Treacy / Inpho

 J – Jump for joy